The 3 Best Data Engineering Books on Our 2023 Reading List

 The editors at Solutions Review have done much of the work for you, curating this directory of the best data engineering books on Amazon.
 Titles have been selected based on the total number and quality of reader user reviews and ability to add business value.
 Each of the books listed in this compilation meets a minimum criteria of 5 reviews and a 4-star-or-better ranking.

-Below you will find a library of titles from recognized industry analysts, experienced practitioners, and subject matter experts spanning the depths of predictive analytics all the way to data science.
+Below you will find a library of titles from recognized industry analysts, experienced practitioners, and subject matter experts spanning the depths of data integration all the way to data management.
 This compilation includes publications for practitioners of all skill levels.

 Solutions Review participates in affiliate programs.
 We may make a small commission from products purchased through this resource.